 No Sew Stripes

 I enjoy making striped socks.
 They are always fun and I always look forward to changing colours.
-Sometimes its the only way I can finish a pair of socks.
-They are also a great way to use up left over yarn.
+Sometimes it's the only way I can finish a pair of socks.
+They are also a great way to use up leftover yarn.
 One thing I don’t enjoy that much is sewing in ends.
-It dawned on me that I could deal with the sewing in at the same time as I knit rather than doing it at the end.
+It dawned on me that I could deal with the sewing at the same time as I knit rather than doing it at the end.
 I don't even have to get my darning needle out.
 I do this for my socks and also a lot of other projects where I have to change yarn and it won’t be too noticeable.
-I hold a strand of the yarn I am changing from and a strand of the yarn I am changing to together for about 8 sts.
+I hold a strand of the yarn I am changing from and a strand of the yarn I am changing to together for about 8 stitches.
 Then I let go of the previous colour/yarn and continue with the new colour/yarn on its own.
 This effectively is like sewing in the ends while knitting.
 I do this change under the foot and at the back of the leg or the most unnoticeable place I can.
 When I have finished knitting I cut the ends of the yarn and leave a little tail of a couple of centimeters so I can pull them tighter if I need to at any time.
 You can sew your ends in if you prefer.

 I hope this will help you on your sock journey whether you are a new sock knitter or a seasoned sock knitter.
 Making socks is a great way to try new things and learn new techniques on a smaller scale.
-There is nothing like a well fitting sock that you have made with your own hands.
+There is nothing like a well-fitting sock that you have made with your own hands.
 Happy Sock Knitting!